 This might be the hardest part of getting your kids to eat healthy.
 Many of us carry perceptions of certain foods from childhood and don’t like to eat many veggies ourselves.
-Besides the fact that eating healthy is proven to reduce the risk of practically every disease and condition imaginable, we now have the added incentive of doing it for our kids sake.
-You, who would wake up several times during the night for a crying baby and then put in a full day of laundry, diapers, cooking and cleaning the next day can surely eat veggies in the name of doing what is best for your children.
+Besides the fact that eating healthy is proven to reduce the risk of practically every disease and condition imaginable, we now have the added incentive of doing it for our kids’ sake.
+You, who would wake up several times during the night for a crying baby and then put in a full day of laundry, diapers, cooking, and cleaning the next day can surely eat veggies in the name of doing what is best for your children.
 Parenting experts agree that children pick up behavior based much less on what they are told and much more on what they observe.
 If they see you routinely eating veggies and enjoying them, they will start to choose it themselves!
 If it helps, try lots of new veggies and find ways to involve lots of variety and color.
 The more visually appealing foods are the more likely they (and you) are to enjoy them.
 As a last resort, just remember that you can make yourself like any food if you eat it long enough.

 8. Make Home Cooking A Priority

 This can be very difficult with all the commitments and activities we all have, but this will be one of the most rewarding things you can do for your family.
-Not only will you get to spend quality time together, your chances of eating healthy drastically increase when you cook at home.
+Not only will you get to spend quality time together, but your chances of eating healthfully drastically increase when you cook at home.
 You have the option of using more natural ingredients and more variety.
 Unhealthy options are not on the menu, tempting you to choose them, and the kids will get to see how foods are prepared.
 Make up your mind to do this and stick with it.
 This has been one of the most rewarding things we have done for our kids.
-They eat up the quality time and time together will benefit them in the long run much more than the extra, extracurriculars we often feel obligated to let (or push) them into.
+They eat up the quality time and time together will benefit them in the long run much more than the extra extracurriculars we often feel obligated to let (or push) them into.

 9. Let Them See Where Food Comes From

 Many kids today actually think that food comes from grocery stores.
 That was a wake up call to me when mine asked how the grocery store makes chicken!
 Many kids grow up with no knowledge or appreciation of how food is grown or raised and how it gets to them.
-If possible, take your kids to a farm or farmers market to expose them to a new way of viewing their food.
+If possible, take your kids to a farm or farmers’ market to expose them to a new way of viewing their food.
 Even better, grow a garden and let them help.
 (They are much more likely to eat what they have grown themselves).
 Just don’t visit a conventional beef or chicken facility… that is not the kind of connection you want with your food!